Per-Morten/ylva_and_malin/README.md

-Ylva and Malin is a small side project I am working on, where I try to build a small 2D game with only a few helper libaries, and whatever API's different OS' gives me.
+Ylva and Malin is a side project created for me to toy with projects.
+It is a simple 2D RPG build with minimal library support, written in C.

-Written in C mainly because that forces me to do more stuff myself, i.e. better learning exercise.
+A development blog for the project can be found in the [wiki](https://github.com/Per-Morten/ylva_and_malin/wiki)

+The motto of the project is:
 Will this be good?
 Probably not.
 Will it be fast?
 Probably not.
 Will I learn a lot?
 Hell yeah.